+The Department of Oral and Maxillofacial Surgery (OMS) at Texas A&M College of Dentistry provides a broad educational basis for our predoctoral and residency programs as well as serving the community through our Professional Services Division.
 The interaction with a renowned medical center enhances our students’ surgical/medical experiences.
-Our students' educational experiences are also enhanced by the presence of the Center for Maxillofacial Prosthodontics within our department.
+Our students' educational experiences are also enhanced by the presence of the Center for Maxillofacial Prosthodontics and the Center for Facial Pain and Sleep Medicine housed within our department.

 Components of the Department Include:

-The Center for Maxillofacial Prosthodontics, dedicated in 2001, provides an exciting new presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the United States.
+- The Center for Maxillofacial Prosthodontics dedicated in 2001, provides an exciting new presence in the north Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the United States.

-The GraduateClinic,staffed by Oral and Maxillofacial Surgery Residentsunder faculty supervision, provides exceptional patient care across a wide variety of OMS services at discounted fees.
+- The Graduate Clinic is staffed by oral and maxillofacial surgery residents under faculty supervision and provides exceptional patient care across a wide variety of OMS services at discounted fees.

-The Predoctoral (Undergraduate) Clinic provides patient care by dental students under faculty supervision at reduced fees.
+- The Predoctoral (Undergraduate) Clinic provides patient care by dental students under faculty supervision at reduced fees.

-Community Service - Faculty members involve themselves in the community through continuing education course offerings, as consultants, and committee memberships at local, state, national and international levels.
+- Community Service - Faculty members involve themselves in the community through continuing education course offerings, as consultants, and committee memberships at local, state, national and international levels.